 “Over the years, I have seen many dogs vomit and then quickly consume it,” says Camille King, a certified dog behavior consultant.
 “I believe that the dog can smell undigested food—high in protein and fat—in their vomit and be enticed to consume it.”

 To prevent your dog from revisiting his vomit, King recommends teaching him a “leave it” command.
-To prevent the vomiting itself, try feeding your dog from a bowl specially designed to encourage slow eating, as scarfing down dinner can lead to said dinner resurfacing.
+To prevent the vomiting itself, try feeding your dog from a bowl specially designed to encourage slow eating, like the Outward Hound Fun Feeder, as scarfing down dinner can lead to that dinner resurfacing.

 Licking Their Wounds